qntum-dev/boilercli/README.md

 ## Note⚠️
 Currently it can only generate template for node js with express as a framework.
 In future more frameworks, languages will be added.
+Also for windows you have to use git bash or bash emulating terminal environments

 ## This images are for reference